wokwi/wokwi-docs/docs/guides/diagram-editor.md

 ### Deleting a part

-Rotate a part by clicking on it (to select it) and then pressing the Delete button.
+Delete a part by clicking on it (to select it) and then pressing the Delete button.

 ## Editing wires